Personal Injury – Preexisting Injuries and Conditions

 Route 55 South Accident-3 by akeg on flickr

 “Bad things happen to good people.”
-That’s the slogan.
 But, what if they happen twice?
-You suffer an injury, and while on the mend you have an accident.
+You suffer an injury, and while healing you have an accident.
 Or, you have a medical condition worsened by an accident.
-Now what?
+Preexisting injuries and conditions are not as unusual as you might think.

 In any law suit, the person who has been injured, the plaintiff, bears the burden of proof.
 They must prove that a defendant’s negligent conduct caused damages.
 So, the question for a court, or an insurance company in considering settlement, is: “Was the defendant’s negligence a cause of harm that would not have occurred without the accident?”